AdobeDocs/express-add-ons-docs/src/pages/references/authoring/communication/index.md

 # Communication APIs

-The communication APIs allow you to communicate between the script runtime and the iframe where your add-on is running.
+The communication APIs allow you to communicate between the authoring sandbox and the iframe where your add-on is running.

 ## Overview

-The script runtime and iframe runtime are two different runtime execution environments which are present on different threads in the browser.
+The authoring sandbox and iframe runtime are two different runtime execution environments which are present on different threads in the browser.
 The communication APIs are based on the [Comlink library](https://github.com/GoogleChromeLabs/comlink) and provide a mechanism to allow the JavaScript code executing in each to interact.
-Developers can call the apis exposed in one environment (ie: script runtime) from another environment (ie: iframe where their add-on is running) bidirectionally.
+Developers can call the apis exposed in one environment (ie: authoring sandbox) from another environment (ie: iframe where their add-on is running) bidirectionally.

 ## Accessing the APIs

-A default exported module from `AddOnScriptSdk` is provided to enable the communication between the iframe and the script runtime via its' `instance.runtime` object.
+A default exported module from `AddOnScriptSdk` is provided to enable the communication between the iframe and the authoring sandbox via its' `instance.runtime` object.
 You can simply import the module into your script file code for use, and create a reference to the `runtime` object.
 For instance:

 ```js
 import AddOnScriptSdk from "AddOnScriptSdk"; // AddOnScriptSdk is a default import